The strategic intent layer for AI agents

 An editor for your thinking, not your prose

-Helen is the AI built into Forge.
-She doesn't improve your writing, she interrogates your reasoning.
+Helen is the AI built into Helen’s Foundry.
+She doesn’t improve your writing, she interrogates your reasoning.

 • She asks questions instead of handing you answers.
 She is there to interrogate your thinking, not fix your grammar.